 You can also click on the Start Preview button to see the preview.

-Then right-click on the Add-in Project and click on Publish like below:
+Then right-click on the Add-in Project and click on Publish, like below:

-Then in the Publish your app page click on the Edit button like below:
+Then, in the Publish your app page, click on the Edit button like below:

-Now click on the Deploy your web project again like below:
+Now, click on the Deploy your web project again, like below:

-After working for more than 15 years in Microsoft technologies like SharePoint, Office 365, and Power Platform (Power Apps, Power Automate, and Power BI), I thought will share my SharePoint expertise knowledge with the world.
-Our audiences are from the United States, Canada, the United Kingdom, Australia, New Zealand, etc. For my expertise knowledge and SharePoint tutorials, Microsoft has been awarded a Microsoft SharePoint MVP (9 times).
+After working for more than 18 years in Microsoft technologies like SharePoint, Microsoft 365, and Power Platform (Power Apps, Power Automate, and Power BI), I thought will share my SharePoint expertise knowledge with the world.
+Our audiences are from the United States, Canada, the United Kingdom, Australia, New Zealand, etc. For my expertise knowledge and SharePoint tutorials, Microsoft has been awarded a Microsoft SharePoint MVP (12 times).
 I have also worked in companies like HP, TCS, KPIT, etc.